 33. Utah: “The greatest snow on Earth.”

-Utah is known world-wide for its snowy mountains for skiing, snowboarding, and other winter recreational sports.
+Utah is known worldwide for its snowy mountains for skiing, snowboarding, and other winter recreational sports.
 The 2002 Winter Olympics were even held in Utah, so their slogan’s claim isn’t too far off from the truth.
 This shows that a business slogan can be applied to any product or even state!

 34. M&M’s: “Melts in your mouth, not your hand.”

 Advertising slogans often use double entendre.
 An original slogan, it describes the product perfectly.
-M&M’s are a chocolate drop in hard candy shell.
+M&M’s are a chocolate drop in a hard candy shell.
 Protected by its shell, the chocolate may melt, but won’t run until it is placed in the mouth.
 M&M’s have one of candies more famous slogans.

 35. General Electric: “Imagination at work.”